-There are two tips for the “under finger” feeling.
+There are two tips for the under-finger feeling.
 The first sign to look for is a bouncing-back feeling from the honeydew.

 The trick is to press the blossom end of the honeydew melon gently.
 A blossom end is the bottom part of the honeydew (directly opposite its attachment to the vine).
 For a ripe fruit, when you gently press it, it has a soft, bouncy texture.

 A fully ripe honeydew has a smoother feeling, while an unripe one has some fine ridges on the rind.
-Run your fingers across the honeydew’s skin continuously to ensure that you get the smooth feeling throughout.
+Run your fingers across the honeydew’s skin continuously to ensure that you get a smooth feeling throughout.

 Still interested to learn more?